dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 ResponseBody:

 - urlLink (String, Required) - a full URL link to the mailbox including fully qualified domain name and mailbox Identifier.
 - isPushNotificationSupported (boolean, Required) - indicates whether push notification is supported or not.
-The device uses boolean to decide whether it should listen on the push topic or do long-polling.
+The device uses this field to decide whether it should listen on the push topic or do long-polling.

 ~~~
 {